Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

         .. literalinclude:: ../examples/entry/00validate_demo.py

-When dealing with strings the first character is normally capitalised, thereafter we could have letters, numbers and simple punctuation, so
+When dealing with strings the first character is normally capitalised, thereafter characters, numbers and simple punctuation, so
 we need to know the current indexed position before the current input, ``'%S'``, can be accurately checked.

-The first character is restricted to a capital letter, but if wrong it needs to be corrected, in fact the input should be able to be corrected wherever the user is.
+The first character is restricted to a capital letter, but if wrong it needs to be corrected, in fact the input should be able to be corrected anywhere.
 Sometimes the normal ``if ... elif`` clauses can give unexpected results, so think in terms of progressive queries such that the next query is only true if all previous queries are satisfied.
 In general start with the widest ranging query and progressively narrow it down to the last query.